galcerte/pasmoco/README.md

 but filenames are random, and an encrypted index file is used to point the user to the correct password.
 This was already done in [pwd.sh](https://github.com/drduh/pwd.sh)

 - Being written in C99.

 - Delegating all encryption to Monocypher, rather than attempting to talk to GPG.
-Why is this?

 # Functionality
 For now, I've only thought of making it do five things,

-- Creating the directory where passwords are stored and corresponding index file, which defaults to `$HOME/.local/share/pasmoco`, but the directory path can be set through the environment variable PASMOCO_DIR
+- Creating the directory where passwords are stored and corresponding index file, which defaults to `$HOME/.local/share/pasmoco`, but the directory path can be set through the environment variable `PASMOCO_DIR`

 - Adding passwords to the directory.
 Each password will have metadata associated to it stored in the file too, with a format taken after KeePass, storing title, username, password, URL and notes about